RajanPerry/Android_Mobile_Development_Term_Project/readme.md

 ## Game Setup

-1. Download the APK file from the repository.
+1. Download the APK file from [this link](https://third-from-the-left.itch.io/slime-runner).

 2. Open Android Studio.
 Go to `File` > `Profile or Debug APK`, and navigate to the location of the APK.
 Click on the `OK` button, and open the project in a new window.